danny-baker/dash-heroku/README.md

 # dash-heroku
 A running starter pack for deploying a Plotly Dash app on Heroku with support for hosting static files, such as images (a common pain point).
-For a comprehensive explanatory guide, see my [article](https://medium.com/p/39bd6a0c586c) on Towards Data Science :)
+For a comprehensive explanatory guide with jokes, see my [article](https://medium.com/p/39bd6a0c586c) on Towards Data Science :)
 <br><br>
 <img src="static/screenshot.png" width="500"/>